mrborges23/micphy2021/index.md

 ---
 # Mathematical, Inferential, and Computational Phylogenomics 2021

-We are pleased to announce the **Mathematical, Inferential, and Computational Phylogenomics** virtual meeting from 15th to 17th February 2021.
+We are pleased to announce that the **Mathematical, Inferential, and Computational Phylogenomics** (MIC-Phy) meeting will take place online from 15th to 17th February 2021.

-The **MIC-Phy** meeting intends to stimulate a broader debate on novel phylogenomic models and methods to reconstruct species trees by considering whole genomes or large fractions of genomes.
+The MIC-Phy meeting intends to stimulate a broader discussion on novel phylogenomic models.
+The keynote talks will focus on the computational and statistical aspects of using large and heterogeneous sequences to build species trees and perform inference:.

-We will have two keynote speakers.
+The keynote speakers are:

-* [Tracy Heath](https://www.eeob.iastate.edu/people/tracy-heath) Iowa State University of Science and Technology, USA
+* [**Tracy Heath**](https://www.eeob.iastate.edu/people/tracy-heath) Iowa State University of Science and Technology, USA
 * To be confirmed

-The keynote talks will describe recent breakthroughs in statistical inference methods and software that address challenges using large and heterogeneous sequence datasets to build species trees.

-Contributed talks will be selected from submitted abstracts; these may also describe advances in method development, novel challenges, or discoveries made using new methods.
+Contributed talks will be selected from submitted abstracts.
+We welcome submissions on recent advances in phylogenetic method development (both theoretical and computational), as well as key insights into new or old data gained using novel methods.

-The meeting holds a virtual workshop entitled **New approaches and methods to phylogeny inference** focusing on the polymorphism-aware phylogeny estimation.
-It will include practical exercises based on RevBayes and IQ-TREE software.
+As part of this meeting, we will hold a small virtual workshop entitled **New approaches to phylogenetic inference**.
+The main focus will be polymorphism-aware phylogenetic models and practical exercises in the programmes RevBayes and IQ-TREE.

 ## Important dates